matthid/synclib/Readme.md

 License.txt is a GPL License in version 3.

 If you require another licensing please write to matthi.d@googlemail.com.
 (I will always consider helping open source projects).
-Also remember you massively contribute to the project I have the option to give you any license you may require.
+Also remember: If you massively contribute to the project I have the option to give you any license you may require.